cloudberrydb/cloudberrydb-site/docs/sql-statements/sql-statement-select.md

 The `FROM` clause can contain the following elements:

-table_name
+**`table_name`**

-:   The name (optionally schema-qualified) of an existing table or view.
+The name (optionally schema-qualified) of an existing table or view.
 If `ONLY` is specified before the table name, only that table is scanned.
 If `ONLY` is not specified, the table and all of its descendant tables (if any) are scanned.
 Optionally, you can specify `*` after the table name to explicitly indicate that descendant tables are included.

-alias
+**`alias`**

-:   A substitute name for the `FROM` item containing the alias.
+A substitute name for the `FROM` item containing the alias.
 An alias is used for brevity or to eliminate ambiguity for self-joins (where the same table is scanned multiple times).
 When you provide an alias, it completely hides the actual name of the table or function; for example given `FROM foo AS f`, the remainder of the `SELECT` must refer to this `FROM` item as `f` not `foo`.
 If you specify an alias, you can also specify a column alias list to provide substitute names for one or more columns of the table.

 TABLESAMPLE sampling_method ( argument [, ...] ) [ REPEATABLE ( seed ) ]
 :   A `TABLESAMPLE` clause after a table_name indicates that the specified sampling_method should be used to retrieve a subset of the rows in that table.
 This sampling precedes the application of any other filters such as `WHERE` clauses.
 The standard Cloudberry Database distribution includes two sampling methods, `BERNOULLI` and `SYSTEM`.
 You can install other sampling methods in the database via extensions.